 Proving that those not as fortunate as the rest of us in terms of living arrangements can be just as successful when given the appropriate tools.
 “Animation provides lots of learning opportunities.

 The animation itself is not limited to the two-dimensional form of art on a screen since, as stated above, not everyone has the tools necessary for that.
 Another avenue of the art is that of stop-motion, with clay as a medium.
 Something explored in the article Clay Animation by the Children’s Creativity Museum.

 Animation role is widespread and found in entertainment as well as on the web.
 Most of the time, when people think of animation, they associate it with video games.
 Of course, this is the primary use of animation.
 However, many other industries use the technology and convenience of animation and for various uses and benefits.
 Different industries use animation frequently.

 - Architectural uses.

-Animation may be used in a PowerPoint presentation, or just by itself.
-As mentioned previously, the animation is useful in health, so medical students could greatly benefit and learn specific concepts better from its use.
+Animation may be used in a PowerPoint presentation or just by itself.
+As mentioned previously, the animation is helpful in health, so medical students could greatly benefit and learn specific concepts better from its use.
 Also, for young students, it takes a significant amount of action for them to be entertained.
 Therefore, for basic core subjects like math or science, animation can easily show possible outcomes and solutions to problems.
-This method can also continue on to high school for students, where classes get more subject-specific, like chemistry, forensics, or geometry.
+This method can also continue to high school for students, where classes get more subject-specific, like chemistry, forensics, or geometry.